federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ##### AB_POSTTRANSLATE_2

 This custom transformer is the second stage following the AWS Translate custom transformer.
 It enhances Alberta datasets post translation to ensure conformity to ISO 19115 HNAP standards.
-It can run in both the 'AB_Create' and 'AB_Update' workspaces.
+It can run in both the 'AB_CREATE' and 'AB_UPDATE' workspaces.

 This transformer performs the following functions:

 ###### File Format Refiner

 There are up to six transfer options (data links) available in Alberta datasets.
 The file format of each transfer option has a specific validation requirement in the FGP.
 Data analysis of all Alberta data has identified all the potential incorrect variations of required file format names (i.e.: 'uri' should be 'HTML', 'REST' should be 'ESRI REST').
 There are a number of data formats that are not a variation of any valid data type.
-This section tests for these valid formats found in Alberta datasets and renames them to the valid option
+This section tests for these valid formats found in Alberta datasets and renames them to the valid option 'other' accordingly.
-'other' accordingly.

 List of validated file formats can be found here: